Posts

 Image

-Our last morning in Paris I woke up early and headed out for some important final vacation food~ crispy almond studded croissants, champagne and orange juice.
-We had such a lovely little patio I thought there could be nothing better than relaxing with some delicious pastries and a little bit of bubbly.
+Our last morning in Paris I woke up early and headed out for some important final vacation food- crispy almond croissants, champagne and orange juice.
+We had such a lovely little patio I thought it would be delightful to start the day with some delicious pastries and bubbly.
 And it was lovely, until a swarm of bees came and drove us out of our patio space for good.
 However that gave us a few hours to hit up some last minute Paris food stops.
-First up~ escargot at L'Escargot Montorgueil.
-This restaurant was absolutely gorgeous and the escargot were plump and juicy with a fantastic creamy garlic parsley butter sauce.
-We added on one more incredible cheese plate....
-And then made a final stop Cafe Tournon for a delicious Croque Monsieur.
-Then we hopped on a plane and eight hours of The Greatest Showman later (my personal choice) we were back in NYC, exhausted but filled with memories from a great trip.
-L'E
+First escargot at L'Escargot Montorgueil.
+This restaurant was absolutely gorgeous and the escargot were plump and juicy with a fantastic garlic parsley butter sauce.
+We added on one more incredible cheese plate.
+And a final stop Cafe Tournon for a delicious Croque Monsieur.
+Then we hopped on a plane and eight hours of The Greatest Showman later (my personal choice) we were back in NYC, exhausted but filled with wonderful memories from a fantastic trip.
+L'Escargot Montorgueil 38 Rue Montoegueil

 Paris- Hemingway Bar & A Tale of Two Duck Confits